HISTORIC DOWNTOWN ABBOTSFORD IS LOCATED ON

 In 1972, the Village of Abbotsford, the District of Sumas, and the territory of Huntingdon amalgamated to become the District of Abbotsford.
 Later in 1995, the District of Abbotsford amalgamated with the District of Matsqui to form the City of Abbotsford.
 The original core of Abbotsford all those years ago when it was first incorporated is what is known today as the Historic Downtown.
 Over the past decade, a great deal of revitalization has occurred.
 Home to over 200 businesses, it is now a bustling part of the city and a thriving area where the fundamental values of supporting local makers, supporting the community, and supporting one’s neighbors are key to its success.

 In the downtown, the oldest part of our city, if one pulled back the ‘layers’ of improvements done over time, one would find an amazing history connected to its streets and buildings.
 There are few remaining sites where the buildings resemble their original beginnings.
 These buildings, scattered throughout the downtown are considered by the City of Abbotsford as buildings that should be retained or reconstructed to appear the same as they do today.
-These buildings include the Old Court House (Archway Community Services), the Atangard Hotel (the Vicinity Lounge, a private liquor store, and the Atangard Community Project apartments), as well as the former Daly’s Department Store (Van Bree Tattoo and Original Hot Yoga), Essendene Mall (Ton Khao Thai Cuisine and Razor’s Edge Hair Gallery Beauty and Spa), the Crist Building (Hemingway Books and Records), and the old Post Office (Mac and Mango, Zeeba’s and Tenfold Tattoo Gallery).
+These buildings include the Old Court House (Archway Community Services), the Atangard Hotel (the Atangard Community Project apartments), as well as the former Daly’s Department Store (Van Bree Tattoo and Original Hot Yoga), Essendene Mall (Ton Khao Thai Cuisine and Razor’s Edge Hair Gallery Beauty and Spa), the Crist Building (Open Space and The Social Salon), and the old Post Office (Mac and Mango, Zeeba’s and Tenfold Tattoo Gallery).
 These “Facade Retention” buildings are noted in the City of Abbotsford Historic Downtown Neighbourhood Plan.
-For more information: City of Abbotsford (gov.bc.ca)

 The Abbotsford Downtown Business Association has available copies of a book entitled Downtown Abbotsford, A Walking Tour.
 This book was authored by a group of students in Nancy Hutsul’s Challenge Class at W.A Fraser Middle School in 2009 and published by The Reach.
 Grab a copy from the ADBA office located at 210 – 33660 South Fraser Way, put on your walking shoes, buy a coffee from one of downtown’s great cafes, and enjoy a historical walk downtown.